woleet/woleet.id-server/README.md

 ### Configure the project

-If the previous step have been done htere is now a configuration.sh file in the woleet.is-server folder.
+You can now find a `configuration.sh` file in the woleet.id-server folder.
-You will need to add some mandatory properties in this file to be able to use Woleet.ID Server in a swarm environnement.
+You will need to add some mandatory properties in this file to be able to use Woleet.ID Server in a Docker Swarm environment.
-ex:

 ```bash
 export WOLEET_ID_SERVER_VERSION='x.x.x' # Set by ./app.sh upgrade, do not modify